What are the best things about your living place?

 + The nature spots nearby.
 Even if we for example live quite in the city center, the forests, fields and the lake are in a walking distance.
 Zurich is surrounded by small mountains, highest of them being Uetliberg (869 m).

 + Scenery.
-Zurich looks like a postcard with the church towers, waters and the Alpine views.
+Zurich looks like a postcard with the church towers, waters and alpine views.

 + Different areas with different atmospheres.
 Ranging from Paradeplatz surroundings with neatly dressed bankers to totally different vibe of the ‘club street’ Langstrasse area, and many in between.